3 Idiotas

-3 Idiotas is a 2017 Mexican coming-of-age comedy-drama film, which is a remake of the 2009 Indian film 3 Idiots.
-3 Idiotas is directed by Carlos Bolado and produced by Miguel Mier, Bernardo Rugama and Jimena Rodríguez.
+3 Idiotas is a 2017 Mexican coming-of-age comedy-drama film directed by Carlos Bolado and produced by Miguel Mier, Bernardo Rugama and Jimena Rodríguez.
+The film is a remake of the 2009 Hindi-language Indian film 3 Idiots which was itself a loose adaptation of the 2004 Chetan Bhagat novel, Five Point Someone.
 The film stars Alfonso Dosal, Christian Vázquez, German Valdez and Martha Higareda.

 Plot

 Two nerdy friends and their arch rival from college embark on an adventure determined to find a college roommate who disappeared without a trace on graduation day.

 Cast

 Release

 3 Idiotas was released on March 31, 2017 by Lionsgate and its Pantelion Films banner.